How the Health Industry Abuses Human Rights in Bangladesh

 Misuse of prescription drugs

 Another health concern is the misuse of prescription drugs.
 People often perceive narcotic and stimulant drugs as a legal alternative to heroin.
 This has given rise to synthetically manufactured drugs which contain methamphetamine.
 Other abuses include non-medical use of codeine based cough syrups, Diazepam, pain killers, antihistamines, which contain ephedrine and pseudoephedrine and anabolic steroids and gives way to things like ambien addiction.
 Providing illegal prescriptions is a lucrative business in an already corrupt healthcare system.
 Smuggled counterfeit medications are also traded on the black market with little official response.
 Since 1940, the Department of Narcotics Control has produced several pieces of legislation designed to regulate the manufacturing and distribution of pharmaceuticals.
-This means that Bangladesh has reforms and legal systems in place to correct these issues.
+This means that Bangladesh has reforms and policies in place to tackle these issues.
 The government simply lacks the will to enforce them.
-Humanitarian activists must focus on raising awareness within the government if there is to be any hope for all Bangladeshis to be equally treated in all respects.
+Humanitarian activists must focus on raising awareness and lobbying the government if there is to be any hope for all Bangladeshis to be treated equally in all respects.